ahardwick95/Credit_Risk_Modeling/data/README.md

 data/
 ├── raw/
-│ ├── accepted_2007_to_2018.csv # Original LendingClub accepted loan data
-│ └── rejected_2007_to_2018.csv # Original LendingClub rejected loan data
+│ ├── Link to the original datasets
 ├── cleaned/
-│ ├── accepted_loans_cleaned.csv # Cleaned & filtered accepted loans (used for modeling)
+│ ├── cleaned_accepted_loans_2007_2010.csv # Cleaned & filtered accepted loans (used for modeling)
-│ └── rejected_loans_cleaned.csv # Cleaned rejected loans (used for exploratory analysis)
+│ └── cleaned_rejected_loans_2007_2010.csv # Cleaned rejected loans (used for exploratory analysis)